-- 7 am: wake up, make coffee with collagen and A2 2% milk.
-I usually like half and half or heavy whipping cream, but I wanted to use the milk up first.
+- 7 am: wake up, make coffee with collagen, and A2 2% milk.
+I usually like half and a half or heavy whipping cream, but I wanted to use the milk up first.

 - 9 am – published the Secret to Permanent Healthy Living Post.
-By then I was really hungry so I made a big breakfast hash that I posted to IG.
+By then, I was starving, so I made a big breakfast hash that I posted to IG.

 Then I went to working on recipe development and photo shoots.

 - 10 am – photographed yesterday’s Garlic Dill Salmon with Herb Roasted Butter

 - I also photographed a recipe for the Healthy Fast Dinners ebook I’m publishing for Newsletter subscribers in January.